Life is full of big decisions.

 If you were to go down the path of a best of breed approach for the examples listed above you would be faced with multiple system integrations and most likely require an iPaaS platform (e.g. Dell Boomi, Jitterbit, etc.) to assist in the management of the integrations.

-For larger organizations this is nothing new, however for smaller businesses and even medium size companies looking to reduce complexity within their IT environment NetSuite can be a no brainer.
+For larger organizations, this is nothing new, however for smaller businesses and even medium size companies looking to reduce complexity within their IT environment NetSuite can be a no brainer.

 NetSuite can be a great fit for many organizations but not all.
 Historically speaking, NetSuite has not aggressively poured R&D investments to support the following industries:

-- Public and Higher Education
+- Public and Higher Education (though NetSuite is run in hundreds of college bookstores)

 - State & Local Governments